isaacLara1214/ios101-project3-trivia-starter/README.md

 Submitted by: **Isaac Lara**

-**Name of your app** is an app that ...
-[TODO]
+**Trivia** This is a basic trivia app that shows a question and prompts the user with 4 answers once they click an answer it willl go to the next question.

-Time spent: **X** hours spent in total
+Time spent: **6** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [ ] User can view the current question and 4 different answers
+- [x] User can view the current question and 4 different answers
-- [ ] User can view the next question after tapping an answer
+- [x] User can view the next question after tapping an answer
-- [ ] User can answer at least 3 different questions
+- [x] User can answer at least 3 different questions

 The following **optional** features are implemented:

-- [ ] User can use the vertical orientation of the app on any device
+- [x] User can use the vertical orientation of the app on any device
-- [ ] User can track the question they are on and how many questions are left
+- [x] User can track the question they are on and how many questions are left
 - [ ] User can see how many questions they got correct after answering all questions
 - [ ] User should be able to restart the game after they've finished answering all questions